th3Hellion/ESP32-Sensor-Project/README.md

 This project aims to effectively monitor the room temperature in households, catering to the needs of both humans and pets.
 By ensuring the ideal temperature and humidity levels are maintained, it contributes to a comfortable living environment and the well-being of residents and their animal companions.
 While the design of this monitoring system may be simple, its applications span across various areas, offering numerous benefits to different environments.
 Its versatility and effectiveness make it an ideal choice for my project, catering to the needs of homes, stores and animal living areas.

+This project will give me insights into creating a versatile and effective monitoring system that contributes to comfortable living environments, benefiting humans, pets, homes, stores, and animal living areas.

 ## Material

 For the project, I have used the following items: